LunetYifru/Concurrent-Learning-Framework-for-Safety-STL-and-RL-Policy/README.md

 - Modified [`Safety_gymnasium`](https://github.com/PKU-Alignment/safety-gymnasium.git)
 - Modified [`Omnisafe`](https://github.com/PKU-Alignment/omnisafe.git)

+The modified libraries involve taking the source code from the library's GitHub repository and altering it to meet the specific objectives of our research.
 ## Environment Setup

 To replicate the environment and run the project successfully, follow the steps outlined below.
 These steps assume you have Conda installed on your system.
 If not, please install [Anaconda](https://www.anaconda.com/products/individual).